johngreenfield/catalyst/README.md

 - [ ] Look into brand-aligned names for features.
 - [ ] Add localization.
 - [ ] Explore potential for multimodal input (e.g., voice input for tasks).
+- [ ] Plan for deployment and future scalability.
+- [ ] Gather user feedback for iterative improvements.

 ## License